Table of Contents

 - Lifespan: Both flexible and rigid panels are designed to last a long time; however, rigid encasements can come with a life span of up to 40+ years, whereas flexible solar encasements typically last closer to 15 to 20 years.

 - Bendability: Another difference between flexible and rigid solar panels is the bendability of flexible encasements.
-Rigid encasements require more space in flat, wide-open spaces like the roof of a house, whereas a flexible product can bend and shape to be installed on curved surfaces like the overhang of a motorhome or the awning of a pop-up camper.
+Rigid encasements require more space in flat, wide-open spaces like the roof of a house, whereas a flexible product can bend and shape to be installed on curved surfaces like the overhang of an RV or the awning of a pop-up camper.

 Aside from these factors, flexible solar panels tend to be less expensive overall.
 However, when it comes to price per watt of energy production, rigid panels are by far the most cost-effective option costing nearly 50% less.

 Currently, there are two primary types of flexible solar panels available on the market.
 The first kind of flexible solar panel is a thin-film solar panel that contains photovoltaic material printed directly onto a flexible surface.